Get your home holiday-ready 🎄 SEE ALL IDEAS

 Installing Floating Shelves on Drywall or Plaster

-But what if you want to hang a shelf in a spot with no stud?
-First, check to see if your wall is made of drywall or plaster.
-To do this, simply knock with a light fist against the wall.
+What if you want to hang a shelf in a spot where there’s no stud?
+First, check to see if your wall is made of drywall or plaster by knocking lightly on the wall.
 If it sounds hollow, it’s drywall.
 Not hollow?
 Probably plaster.
-Another test is to see how readily a nail goes through.
+Another test is to see how readily a nail goes through the wall.
 If it slides right in, you’ve got drywall.
-If it takes a few more taps, then you’ve either got plaster or have found a wall stud (tapping around the sides of the hard area will help you determine which).
-Knowing the type of wall you’re working with will help you decide what kind of hardware is necessary for your project.
+If it takes a few more taps, then you’ve either got plaster or you have found a wall stud (tapping around the sides of the hard area will help you determine which).
+Once you know what type of wall you’re working with, you’ll have a better idea of the kind of hardware that is necessary for your project.

 How to Install Floating Shelves

-2. Using a level, draw a discreet line in pencil across the wall to ensure that your shelf will sit straight.
+Step 2: Using a level, draw a line in pencil across the wall to ensure that your shelf will sit straight.

-4. Insert hollow anchors into the holes, following specific directions on the package.
+Step 4: Insert hollow anchors into the holes, following the directions on the package.

-5. Align your bracket with the anchor-filled pilot holes.
-Using a regular screw driver, attach the bracket to the wall by screwing into the anchors.
+Step 5: Align your bracket with the anchor-filled pilot holes.
+Using a regular screwdriver, attach the bracket to the wall by screwing into the anchors.